openpgp-pqc/draft-ehlen-openpgp-nist-bp-comp/draft-ehlen-openpgp-nist-bp-comp.md

 In the case of a v3 PKESK, a receiving implementation MUST check if the length of the unwrapped symmetric key matches the symmetric algorithm identifier, and abort if this is not the case.

+Implementations MUST NOT use the obsolete Symmetrically Encrypted Data packet (Packet Type ID 9) to encrypt data protected with the algorithms described in this document.

 ### Key Material Packets {#mlkem-ecc-key}

+The composite ML-KEM + ECDH schemes defined in this specification MUST be used only with v6 keys, as defined in [RFC9580], or newer versions defined by updates of that document.

+#### Public Key Packets (Packet Type IDs 6 and 14)

 The algorithm-specific public key is this series of values: